Cookiezisg/ChromeExeTool/README.md

 # Pin Workflow Initializer

-A powerful Chrome extension that helps you instantly organize your workspace by managing pinned tabs across windows with a single click or keyboard shortcut.
+A powerful Chrome extension that helps you instantly organize your workspace by managing pinned tabs and tab groups across windows with a single click or keyboard shortcut.

 ## 🎯 Purpose